mamintoosi-papers-codes/House2Vec/README.md

 1. Clone the repository using `git clone https://github.com/mamintoosi/Deepwalk-HPP.git`
 2. Install the required libraries by `pip install -r requirements.txt`
-3. Open the `Deepwalk-HPP.ipynb` Jupyter Notebook and run the cells to reproduce the experiments
+3. Open a Jupyter Notebook and run the cells to reproduce the experiments

 ## Data

-Excel file 'Mashhad_Real_Estate_Data.xlsx' is the dataset used in the paper, which is included in the repository.
+The `data` folder contains two datasets:

+1. **California-housing.csv**: Dataset related to California housing.
+2. **MHD-housing.xlsx**: Dataset related to Mashhad (MHD) real estate.

 ## Usage

+There are two separate Jupyter Notebooks for each dataset:

+1. **DeepWalk-HPP-California.ipynb**: This notebook is used to run the analysis on the California housing dataset.
+2. **DeepWalk-HPP-MHD.ipynb**: This notebook is used to run the analysis on the Mashhad (MHD) real estate dataset.

+### Running the Notebooks
-The `Deepwalk-HPP.ipynb` Jupyter Notebook is the main entry point of the repository.
-Running the notebook will execute the code and produce the results reported in the paper.
+- Execute the corresponding notebook (`DeepWalk-HPP-California.ipynb` or `DeepWalk-HPP-MHD.ipynb`) to generate the results reported in the paper.
+- The results for each dataset will be saved in the `results` folder, inside a subfolder named after the dataset (e.g., `results/California` or `results/MHD`).